LBHackney-IT/resident-contact-api/README.md

 However, we can select which errors to suppress by setting the severity of the responsible rule to none, e.g `dotnet_analyzer_diagnostic.<Category-or-RuleId>.severity = none`, within the `.editorconfig` file.
 Documentation on how to do this can be found [here](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019).

+## Adding a migration

+For this API we have a database in RDS, we are using EF Core Code first migrations to manage the schema for this database.
+To make changes to the database structure follow these steps.

+1, If you haven't done so previously, you need to install the [dotnet ef cli tool](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet) by running `dotnet tool install --global dotnet-ef`.
+2, Make the necessary changes to the `ResidentContactContext` or any of the DbSet's listed in the file.
+Any DbSet that is listed in `ResidentContactContext` can't be changed without creating a migration for the change.
+3, In your terminal navigate to the project root folder and run `dotnet ef migrations add -o ./V1/Infrastructure/Migrations -p ResidentContactApi NameOfThisMigration` to create the migration files.
+NameOfThisMigration should be replaced with your migration name e.g. AddColumnNameToPeopleTable.
+4, Go to the folder /ResidentContactApi/V1/Infrastructure/Migrations and you should see two new files for the migration.
+In the one which doesn't end in `.Designer` you can check through the migration script to make sure everything is being created as you expect.
+5, If the migration file looks wrong or you have missed something, you can either run `CONNECTION_STRING="Host=127.0.0.1;Database=testdb;Username=postgres;Password=mypassword;" dotnet ef migrations remove -p ResidentContactApi` with the database in the connection string running or just delete the migration files and revert the changes to `ResidentContactContextModelSnapshot.cs`.
+Make the necessary changes to the context, then create the migration files again.

 ## Testing